 The aim is to introduce simple and low-cost activities in school that support active travel choices over the longer term.

 If your school isn’t involved right now – don’t worry, getting involved couldn’t be simpler.
-Just contact [email protected]create new email for details.
+Just contact [email protected] for details.

 For more info on The Bridgwater Way visit The Bridgwater Way website.